2002–03 Indiana Pacers season

-The 2002–03 Indiana Pacers season was the Pacers' 27th season in the National Basketball Association, and 36th season as a franchise.
+The 2002–03 Indiana Pacers season was the 27th season for the Indiana Pacers in the National Basketball Association, and their 36th season as a franchise.
 During the off-season, the Pacers signed free agent Erick Strickland.

-Despite a rash of early-season injuries, the Pacers got off to a fast start winning 14 of their first 16 games, posting a nine-game winning streak in November, and holding a 34–15 record at the All-Star break.
-However, the team struggled losing 12 of 13 games between February 16 and March 12.
-In March, the team signed free agent All-Star point guard Tim Hardaway.
-The Pacers finished second in the Central Division with a 48–34 record.
+Despite a few early-season injuries, the Pacers got off to a fast start by winning 14 of their first 16 games of the regular season, which included a nine-game winning streak in November, as the team held a 34–15 record at the All-Star break.
+However, the Pacers struggled and played below .500 in winning percentage for the remainder of the season, losing 12 of 13 games between February 16 and March 12, 2003, while posting two six-game losing streaks.
+In March, the team signed free agent, and former All-Star guard Tim Hardaway, who played in ten games for the Pacers.
+The Pacers finished in second place in the Central Division with a 48–34 record, and earned the third seed in the Eastern Conference; the team qualified for the NBA playoffs for the sixth consecutive year.

-Head coach Isiah Thomas, Jermaine O'Neal and Brad Miller represented the Eastern Conference during the 2003 NBA All-Star Game.
-That game was perhaps known as a storybook ending for Michael Jordan, but O'Neal ruined the moment, fouling Western Conference All-Star Kobe Bryant, who attempted a 3-pointer.
-Bryant hit 2 of 3 free throws to send the game into overtime.
-The West won 155–145 in double overtime.
-O'Neal averaged 20.8 points, 10.3 rebounds and 2.3 blocks per game, and was named to the All-NBA Third Team, while Ron Artest averaged 15.5 points, 5.2 rebounds and 2.3 steals per game, and was named to the NBA All-Defensive Second Team, and finished in second place in Defensive Player of the Year voting.
-In addition, Brad Miller provided the team with 13.1 points and 8.3 rebounds per game, while Reggie Miller contributed 12.6 points per game, sixth man Al Harrington provided 12.2 points and 6.2 rebounds per game, and second-year guard Jamaal Tinsley averaged 7.8 points, 7.5 assists and 1.7 steals per game.
+Jermaine O'Neal averaged 20.8 points, 10.3 rebounds and 2.3 blocks per game, and was named to the All-NBA Third Team, while Ron Artest averaged 15.5 points, 5.2 rebounds and 2.3 steals per game, and was named to the NBA All-Defensive Second Team, and Brad Miller provided the team with 13.1 points and 8.3 rebounds per game.
+In addition, Reggie Miller contributed 12.6 points per game, and led the Pacers with 113 three-point field goals, while sixth man Al Harrington provided with 12.2 points and 6.2 rebounds per game off the bench, and second-year guard Jamaal Tinsley averaged 7.8 points, 7.5 assists and 1.7 steals per game.
+Off the bench, Ron Mercer contributed 7.7 points per game, while Jonathan Bender averaged 6.6 points per game, Strickland provided with 6.5 points and 2.9 assists per game, and Austin Croshere contributed 5.1 points and 3.2 rebounds per game.